Tresjs/tres/docs/examples/shaders.md

  //...
 ```

-And that it is, we have our basic shader running smoothly
+And that it is, we have our basic shader running smoothly.

 ## Using GLSL vite-pluging (optional)

 _This step is completly optional and is out of the scope of the **TresJs** team_

-Defining our shader inline, is not always the best idea, but if you're using VITE you can put your `GLSL` files in a different file just by using the (vite-plugin-glsl)[https://www.npmjs.com/package/vite-plugin-glsl].
+Defining our shader inline is not always the best idea, but if you're using VITE you can put your `GLSL` files in a different file just by using the (vite-plugin-glsl)[https://www.npmjs.com/package/vite-plugin-glsl] (check out the link for the official documentation).

-you could have a struncture similar to this:
+And you could have a structure similar to this:

 ├── src/
 │   ├── myTresJsComponent.vue